Frequently asked questions

 How do we know it works?

-All of the programmes and activities on the app are carefully curated by our team of scientists and based on techniques such as cognitive behavioural therapy, positive psychology and meditation and mindfulness that have been successfully used in clinical practice for years.
+All of the programs and activities on the app are carefully curated by our team of scientists and based on techniques such as cognitive behavioral therapy, positive psychology and meditation and mindfulness that have been successfully used in clinical practice for years.

 Furthermore, our research team has conducted multiple studies to evaluate the Koa Foundations app itself.
 Towards the end of 2019, we ran a pilot study with 20 users using Foundations for a few minutes a day, for a period of two weeks.
 We measured their stress using the perceived stress scale (PSS-10) before they began using Foundations, then after week 1 and week 2.
 We saw impressive results, with nine out of ten users reducing their perceived stress from the start of the study, and an average reduction of 7 points (on a 40 point scale).
 We replicated this study in the first quarter of 2020 and obtained similar data.